bmjoshi/MIT-ARCLab25-STORMAI/README.md

 ## 🌍 Thermospheric Density Forecasting with Machine Learning

 **Satellite Tracking and Orbit Resilience Modeling with AI Challenge**

-This repository contains the codebase developed for the MIT ARCLab STORM-AI Challenge 2025, focused on forecasting thermospheric orbit-averaged neutral mass density using AI/ML methods.
-Accurate density prediction is critical for satellite drag modeling, orbit propagation, and space situational awareness—especially during geomagnetically active periods.

-The approach integrates physics-informed feature engineering with state-of-the-art machine learning techniques, including:

-    🌡️ XGBoost-based Conditional Models for initial density estimation

-    🔄 TSLANet (Time Series Lightweight Adaptive Network) for 72-hour density trend forecasting

-    ⚙️ Tools for data preprocessing, scaling, and feature extraction based on OMNI2 and ESA SWARM datasets

-    📊 Benchmarking against truth data using custom evaluation metrics such as OD-RMSE

-This repository is organized for transparency and reproducibility, and includes:

-    Training scripts for decision tree and neural models

-    Inference pipelines for both Phase 1 and Phase 1.2 datasets

-    Environment setup (.yml) and dependencies

-    Example visualizations and evaluation outputs

-We hope this project helps advance data-driven techniques in thermospheric modeling and supports broader applications in space weather forecasting and satellite operations.

 <p align="center">
   <a href="https://www.codabench.org/competitions/5547/">Challenge</a> •
   <a href="https://2025-ai-challenge.readthedocs.io/en/latest/README.html">STORM-AI Dataset</a>